NEMC Covid 19 Safety & Protocols

 - Hand sanitizer and disinfectants will be available in the common spaces in the Dorms, but students are encouraged to bring their own for their room and while traveling about campus.

 Family style dining at NEMC’s Core camp is one of the longest traditions we still follow at camp.
-That said, if needed certain protocols will be put in place if we cannot have the entire camp family together at meals.
+That said, during the first week of camp, and maybe beyond, we will be holding meals a little differently.

 - Food may be individually wrapped and/or served by a member of the kitchen staff so that students are not sharing buffet utensils, etc.

 - Hand sanitizer will be provided, as well as places for the students to wash their hands before/after meals.

 - Masks will be required while inside the Lodge buffet line and can be removed when seated for eating.